stephenajulu/stephenajulu.com/content/blog/how-to-increase-your-testosterone.md

  9. Avoid sugar at all costs - I'll cover why in an upcoming article.
 10. Avoid processed food, "vegetable" seed oils and wheat
 11. Eat the right amount of dark leafy vegetables - A good rule of thumb is 1/4 of your plate.
 12. Practice one of the following: Intermittent Fasting, One Meal A Day, One and A Half Meals A Day or Two Meals A Day.
 13. Finally nofap.
 Stop masturbating.
 It's reducing your testosterone.
 Plus it dulls you.
 14. Last case scenario: Do Testosterone Replacement Therapy.
 If your levels are very low.
 It's best to see a, doctor, get a test done and then commence treatment at once.

-15.
-16. Low T is detrimental to men of all ages.
+### Low T is detrimental to men of all ages.
 It's a silent killer.
 Fix it now with these steps.

+Have a great day men!